Jason0214/PersonalWebsite/docs/posts/better-proxy-with-nat-transfer.md

 ---

 I have a proxy server that works well, but recently I was quite suffering from the bad networking (very high latency and packet loss) accessing my server.

-I have managed to setup another closeby server to do a NAT transfer, which (at least parially) solved the issue.
+I have managed to setup another closeby server to do a NAT transfer, which (at least partially) solved the issue.

 <!-- more -->

 ## NAT through iptables
 `iptables` is quite handy to use to setup a NAT.
 Set up a TCP NAT only takes two rules, while a UDP one may be more complex.
-Here is a TCP exmaple:
+Here is a TCP example:
 ``` bash
 sudo iptables -t nat -A PREROUTING -p tcp --dport $DST_SERVER_PORT\
     -j DNAT --to-destination $DST_SERVER_IP:$DST_SERVER_PORT